 No evidence currently exists to say that nootropics may damage a brain while it is still forming, say for example if used consistently during the teenage or university years (the human brain is likely to be fully developed by 25 years of age).
 At the same time, however, there is no evidence to say that it won’t be detrimental either.
 Some scientists theorise that the earlier a user takes nootropics, the more his or her brain may rely on the drugs or supplements to function, as opposed to the normal creation of pathways as a result of new experiences.

-Let me say again, there is no conclusive evidence on this theory either way, but as nootropics can alter brain chemistry, the safest solution is to wait until you’re 25 to use them.
+Let me say again, there is no conclusive evidence on this theory either way, but as nootropics can alter brain chemistry, I’d say it’s perhaps not the smartest idea to take this stuff while waiting on your gonads to drop/do-that-monthly-thing.

 Dose and Duration